-I believe, but don’t quote me, that most meat and protein is safe for Migraineurs.
+I believe, but don’t quote me, that most meat and protein is safe for migraine sufferers.

 And lots of green vegetables.
 Fresh leafy green veggies are considered safe for most of us.

-Here are some yummy – healthy foods he calls beneficial for our Migraine Headache Diet:
+Here are some yummy – healthy foods he recommends as beneficial to reduce your migraine headaches: